Receiving an Inbound SMS

 When an SMS text message arrives to an Inbound phone number, it is routed on to a single User as an email message. turboDial never routes the Inbound SMS to multiple Users.

-If you have the Hosted Voice upgrade or the Enhanced Inbound add-on then an Alert will also be generated and displayed to that single User.
+If you have the Hosted Voice upgrade or the Enhanced Inbound add-on then an Alert will also be generated and displayed in the turboDial panel for that single User.
+The alert message can also be displayed on the User’s smartphone.
 Please see Enhanced Inbound SMS screen pops & chat window which describes those additional SMS capabilities.

 Overview: Inbound SMS Forwarding via Email

-turboDial uses a “most recent interaction” method to decide where to forward an Inbound SMS.
-In other words – the user in your team who most recently initiated interaction to the sender of the SMS will be chosen to receive the forwarded inbound SMS.
+As stated above, turboDial uses a “most recent interaction” method to decide where to forward an Inbound SMS.
+In other words – the user in your team who most recently initiated outbound communication to the sender of the inbound SMS will be chosen to receive the forwarded inbound SMS.
 When no previous outbound interaction can be found then the owner of the Contact Record will be chosen, and if there is no owner then the email address configured into the Inbound Number will be the last resort choice.

-When an SMS comes to an Inbound number, there are four different cases to consider for understanding how turboDial decides who is notified via email and alert.
+When an SMS comes to an Inbound number, there are four different cases to consider for understanding how turboDial decides which User is notified.